qiang-Blazer/MAM/README.md

 ## Installation
 `git clone https://github.com/qiang-Blazer/MAM.git`

-This will be quickly within 10 seconds.
+This will be done in 10 seconds.

 ## Prerequisites
 We run the codes on the Unbuntu 20.04 operating system.